zephyrproject-rtos/zephyr/doc/kernel/networking/bluetooth.rst

               btproxy command.

 #.
-To run application in the QEMU, type:
+To run Bluetooth application in the QEMU, go to application folder and type:

     .. code-block:: console

         $ make qemu

+    .. note:: Bluetooth sample applications are located in :literal:`samples/bluetooth` folder.

 Running QEMU now results in a connection with the second serial line to :literal:`bt-server-bredr` UNIX socket.